Wyoming Application Process 101

 - passport number (foreign visitors)

-- Which draw you are applying for.
-If you are a nonresident and applying for elk, deer or antelope, decide whether you are applying for a special draw and whether you want to purchase a preference point.
+- Which drawing you are applying for.
+If you are a nonresident and applying for elk, deer or antelope, decide whether you are applying for a special drawing and whether you want to apply with the preference point option.

 - What hunt area and type is your first choice, second choice and third choice, if applicable.